-Officials, assessors and instructors required to travel on NLSA business are entitled to receive a meal allowance as per NLSA rates.

-Referee Handbook 2018

-Where an overnight stay is required, the cost of accommodation will be reimbursed.
-When groups require an overnight stay, accommodation will be shared, except for groups of mixed gender.

-Officials will be reimbursed for mileage as per NLSA rates, but will travel together to reduce costs whenever possible.
+- Officials, assessors and instructors required to travel on NLSA business are entitled to receive a meal allowance as per NLSA rates. - Where an overnight stay is required, the cost of accommodation will be reimbursed.
+When groups require an overnight stay, accommodation will be shared, except for groups of mixed gender. - Officials will be reimbursed for mileage as per NLSA rates, but will travel together to reduce costs whenever possible. - Where the members of the referees standing committee are required to travel for more than 5 hours, they will receive a meal allowance as per NLSA rates. - Where an overnight stay is required, the cost of accommodation will be covered by the NLSA. - Where travel is required, the driver of a vehicle will be reimbursed as per NLSA rates.

-h.
-Travel and subsistence, Referees Standing Committee

-Where the members of the referees standing committee are required to travel for more than 5 hours, they will receive a meal allowance as per NLSA rates.

-Where an overnight stay is required, the cost of accommodation will be covered by the NLSA.

-Where travel is required, the driver of a vehicle will be reimbursed as per NLSA rates.

-9. THE NLSA MISCONDUCT REPORT
+9. MISCONDUCT REPORTING